jimmyskull/LUAunit/doc/index.rst

 Ending test
 ---------------------

-LuaUnit allows to force test ending, either positevely or negatively, with the following functions.
+LUAUnit allows to force test ending, either positevely or negatively, with the following functions.

 .. function:: fail( message )